-In the final term of the EYFS, staff complete the Early Years Foundation Stage Profile, in line with statutory guidance, for all children leaving Reception and entering year 1.
-This information is shared with the year 1 staff.
+This is in line with statutory guidance, for all children leaving Reception and entering year 1 and this data is shared with the year 1 staff.
 During the summer term Reception children are invited to participate in activities with the year 1 staff both in the Reception and year 1 classroom.
 The staff in Reception and year 1 work together to build on the foundations set out in the EYFS to ensure children begin to experience a range of more formal activities including the experience of visiting the ICT suite.